negrutiu/nsis-nscurl/src/nscurl/NScurl.readme.md

 - Supports custom HTTP headers and data
 - Supports proxy servers (both authenticated and open)
 - Supports files larger than 4GB
-- Can download remote content in-memory instead of a file
+- Can download remote content in-memory instead of to a file
 - Works well in **64-bit** installers created with this [NSIS](https://github.com/negrutiu/nsis) fork
 - Many more...